Qiskit/qiskit-ibmq-provider/README.md

 > If you are still using a v1 account, please follow the steps described in
 > [update instructions](#updating-to-the-new-IBM-Q-Experience) to update your account.

-### Configure your IBMQ credentials
+### Configure your IBM Quantum Experience credentials

-1. Create an IBM Quantum account or log in to your existing account by visiting the [IBM Quantum Experience login page].
+1. Create an IBM Quantum Experience account or log in to your existing account by visiting the [IBM Quantum Experience login page].

 2. Copy (and/or optionally regenerate) your API token from your